Indications

 Talk to your healthcare team before any medical procedures.
 ELIQUIS may need to be stopped before surgery, or a medical or dental procedure.
 Your doctor will tell you when you should stop taking ELIQUIS and when you may start taking it again.
 If you have to stop taking ELIQUIS your doctor may prescribe another medicine to help prevent a blood clot from forming.

-See Important Safety Information below
+See Important Safety Information below.

-In patients with deep vein thrombosis (DVT) or pulmonary embolism (PE), ELIQUIS helps prevent blood clots from getting larger as
+In patients with deep vein thrombosis (DVT) or pulmonary embolism (PE), ELIQUIS helps prevent blood clots from getting larger as the body naturally reabsorbs them, and helps reduce the risk of them happening again.
+ELIQUIS selectively blocks one clotting factor, Factor Xa, and this makes it less likely that blood clots will form.

 View a video to learn more about how ELIQUIS works.